NorfairKing/super-user-spark/doc/usage.md

 $ spark compile path/to/card.sus card-name
 ```

-This will compile the spark card to a set of deployments.
+This will compile the spark card to a list of deployments.

 #### Compiling options